wangyuanqun/techInterviewNote/main/AWS certificate/Solutions architect Associate.md

         * Target Tracking Scaling
             * example: want the average ASG CPU to stay around 40%
         * Simple/Step Scaling
-            * example: when a cloudwatch alarm is trigger (CPU > 70%) add 2 new units
+            * example: when a cloudwatch alarm is trigger (CPU > 70%) add 2 new units, or remove.
     * Scheduled Scaling
         * example: increase the min capacity to 10 at 5 pm on Fri
     * Predictive Scaling